lennilobel/sql2025-workshop-hol-orlando2025/HOL/README.md

 - **Username**
 - **Password**

 You will also need to suffix the server name with `.database.windows.net` to form the full server address (for example, `sql-john-doe.database.windows.net`).
+Note that the server name, username, and password are all case-sensitive.

+Once connected, expand the **Databases** node in Object Explorer.
+You should see the **AdventureWorks2022** database, which is provided for use with many of the labs in this workshop.

 ___